coenttb/coenttb-com-server/Sources/Server Integration/Blog/Posts/6-en-Modern Swift Library Architecture-3 Testing a composition of packages.md

-# Modern Swift Library Architecture 3: Testing a composition of packages
+# Modern Swift library architecture 3: Testing a composition of packages

 > NOTE:
 > This is Part 3 in a series exploring modern swift library architecture.